“I own my brain, I own my biceps, my knees, my toes”: Pippa Garner

-Back when artist Pippa Garner was still called Phil, she worked as a combat artist in the Vietnam War.
-After that she studied automobile design and designed ironic functional products for a future that was never to come.
-A conversation about living in willed alienation.
-By Fiona Duncan.
+Back when she was still called Phil, Garner worked as a combat artist in the Vietnam War, before returning home to design ironic products for an unreal future.
+Several decades and one transition later, she talks to Fiona Alison Duncan about living in willed alienation.

 In pictures, I mistook Pippa Garner’s left leg for a prosthesis.
 It’s wood-grained (a tattoo) and so fit, with a fine ankle and high tight calf, as to appear carved.
 Garner has more trompe l’oeil tattoos: a red, white, and wavy bra cascades like silk, or the muscular system, with a strap falling off one shoulder; and inked into her groin is a g-string, similarly wavy, but the colour of American money.
 Five hundred Monopoly bucks are stuffed in its strap.
 When I ask about the tattoos, Garner shows me.
 She lifts up her T-shirt and lowers her leggings.
 Her tiny cat, Roxy (the colour of rocks but fluffy), sits by our feet as I inspect how Garner has illustrated, on own her body, the kind of punning play I’ve seen her make in many mediums.